sm2302-aug23/grp-matlab-irrational-4/README.md

 # Group Assignment (MATLAB)

 ## Introduction
 Welcome to our project repository!
-This collaborative effort involves a comprehensive approach to recreating cursive handwriting using digital methods.
-Our team, consisting of four members, has embarked on the journey of crafting, storing, and merging data plot points to form cohesive cursive words, as well as undertaking specific steps involving graph paper transcription and digital reconstruction to bring cursive writing to life.
+This project is a creative endeavor by our team of four, exploring the fusion of art and computational techniques.
+We have meticulously plotted our names in cursive on graph paper and aim to digitally reconstruct them using spline interpolation in MATLAB.
+Additionally, we are developing a method within MATLAB to combine individual letters into cohesive words while maintaining the original cursive style.

 # 1) Digital Reconstruction
 Using the `names.mat` from Task 1, plot data points with the use of: